libp2p/devgrants/006-gossipsub-threat-proposal.md

 - The expected output is a threat model document that outlines each category of possible attacks and whether gossipsub is secure against, not secure against it, or not secure against it but requires substantial attack resources.
 (The notion of "substantial resources" should be quantified, or at least estimated, for the last category of attack.)
 This will provide a framework to know whether a particular vulnerability is a bug or a previously-known limitation.
 - The document should explain the _implications_ of each category of attacks on the Ethereum 2.0 network.
 The grantee may wish to provide a rubric, e.g., DoS attacks that could slow or halt the network might be considered a less severe category than attacks that allow the attacker to steal funds or alter a transaction after it has been accepted.
+- Exploit code demonstrating all or some of the reported attacks will be very well received.

 # Relevant discussion